Distinctive features and achievements from Pixar, Studio Ghibli, DreamWorks and Laika in animation

 Combination of technical rigor and visual styles

-Their ability to experiment with materials and textures brings a unique artistic value to their productions, differentiating them in a market dominated by digital animation.
+Their ability to experiment with materials and textures brings unique artistic value to their productions, differentiating them in a market dominated by digital animation.